Azure/azure-sdk-for-ios/sdk/communication/AzureCommunicationChat/README.md

 ### Send a message

-Use the `send` method to send a message to a thread identified by threadId.
+Use the `send` method to send a message to a thread.

 - `SendChatMessageRequest` is the model to pass to this method.
 - `priority` is used to specify the message priority level, such as 'Normal' or 'High', if not specified, 'Normal' will be set.